pankajrathor/MusicSearch/README.md

 3. SearchMusicViewController uses AVPlayerViewController.
 A custom viewcontroller can be created which as an instance of AVPlayer in it.
 By doing that the app can check if the playback was succesful.
 4. Unit Testing can be improved by using a Mocking Framework.
 5. UI Testing can be used.
+6. On iOS simulator, there is a memory leak due to AVPlayer.
+However, this leak is not present on device.
+This seems to be an issue with framework for simulator.
+Here is the link: http://crosbymichael.com/avaudioplayer-memory-leak.html
+7. There is room for improvement in the app design too.
+Example: TrackListActivity can be moved inside TrackManager instead of SearchMusicViewController.